abulena1/Evax/README.md

 | Staged Payloads | ✅ | ❌ | ❌ |
 | Custom Shellcode | ✅ | ✅ | ❌ |

-**Note:** AMSI bypass is not included because ASPX shells don't need it - AMSI only monitors PowerShell/VBScript, not compiled ASPX code.

 ---